Error propagation dynamics of velocimetry-based pressure field calculations (2): on the error profile: Problem statement

 where $\epsilon_f$ and $\epsilon_p$ are the error in the data field and calculated pressure field, respectively \cite{Pan2016Error}.
-The error level is measured by the $L^2$ norm, for example the error level of the calculated pressure field is
+The error level is measured by the $L^2$ norm; for example, the error level of the calculated pressure field is

 where $\Omega$ is the domain of the flow field, and $|\Omega|$ is the length, area or volume of the domain, depending on the dimension.
 This $L^2$ norm is intuitively a measurement of the space-averaged power of the error.
-The goal is to determine the error profiles in the data field ($\epsilon_f$) that lead to the worst error (measured by this norm) in the calculated pressure field ($\epsilon_p$) relative to the error in the data itself.
-Thus finding the worst error can be defined as a variational problem with $\epsilon_f$ as the desired function, i.e., we seek $\epsilon_f$ to satisfy:
+This norm is similar to the root mean square (RMS) in a discrete context, although we emphasize here that the current discussion is independent of the choice of numerical discretization.
+The major goal of the current research is to determine the error profile in the data field ($\epsilon_f$) that leads to the worst error (measured by this norm) in the calculated pressure field ($\epsilon_p$) relative to the error in the data itself.
+Thus, finding the worst error can be defined as a variational problem with $\epsilon_f$ as the desired function, i.e., we seek $\epsilon_f$ (with a particular profile) to satisfy:

-subject to \eqref{eq:ErrorPropagation} with the appropriate boundary conditions on the domain.
-The ratio $Ar$ is the ratio of the error from the PIV-based pressure calculation relative to the error from the input data.
-It is an error amplification ratio if the PIV-based pressure calculation is considered a single-input single-output dynamical system.
-We are only interested in the situations where the denominator is non-zero as this indicates that the power in the error in the data is nonzero, thus avoiding the mathematical singularity in $Ar$.
+subject to \eqref{eq:ErrorPropagation} with the appropriate BCs on the domain. $Ar$ is the ratio of the error level in the reconstructed pressure field relative to the error level in the data (i.e. $Ar = \frac{||\epsilon_p||_{L^2(\Omega)}}{||\epsilon_f||_{L^2(\Omega)}}$).
+The interpretation of this optimization problem is that we seek an unfriendly error in the data field ($\epsilon_f$) taking a particular shape or \textit{profile}, with a constant \textit{power} ($||\epsilon_f||_{L^2(\Omega)}$), that negatively affects the pressure solver the most, simply due to its special profile, so that the error amplification ratio is maximized.
+If we consider the data field as the input of a V-Pressure solver and the pressure field as the output, $Ar$ is an error amplification ratio, and $Ar^*$ is the highest possible value of this error amplification factor.
+Hereafter, we address $Ar$ as the error amplification ratio, and address the solution of the optimal problem \eqref{eq:OptimizationProblem} as the \textit{worst error}, denoted as $\epsilon_f^*$.
+We also consider the worst error to correspond to the most dangerous mode of $\epsilon_f$, which is amplified through solving a pressure Poisson equation.
+We are only interested in the situations where the denominator in~\eqref{eq:OptimizationProblem} is non-zero as this indicates that the power in the error in the data is nonzero, thus avoiding the mathematical singularity in $Ar$ and reflecting the reality that all experimental data will have error.